MetalPhaeton/sayuri/README.md

 * MIT License software.
 * Written in C++11 and only use the standard libraries.
 * Easy to build with CMake.
-* Equipped Lisp interpreter that is named *Sayulisp*. (unfinished)
+* Equipped Lisp interpreter that is named *Sayulisp*.
-    + Sayulisp can generate and operate Chess Engine. (unfinished)
+    + Sayulisp can generate and operate Chess Engine.
-    + Sayulisp can customize algorithm of Search Function. (unfinished)
+    + Sayulisp can customize algorithm of Search Function.
-    + Sayulisp can customize values of Evaluation Function. (unfinished)
+    + Sayulisp can customize values of Evaluation Function.